Lecturer at the Department of Theoretical Geodesy and Geoinformatics, Slovak University of Technology in Bratislava.

 Name: STU_GOCE_R1.zip

-Description: GOCE-only spherical harmonic models of the Earth's gravitational field
+Description: GOCE-only spherical harmonic models of the Earth's gravitational

 Download: https://doi.org/10.5281/zenodo.7078125